-The 2020 CLINICAL RADIOLOGY CURRICULUM
+The new CLINICAL RADIOLOGY CURRICULUM

 Please note that in providing you with any advice and guidance in respect of your CESR application, the RCR cannot give guarantees or opinions as to the likelihood of your application being successful, nor can any such advice guarantee success in any application.

 You need to make your CESR application to the GMC.
 The GMC will send your completed application to us for specialist evaluation.
 We make a recommendation to the GMC as to whether or not the application should be approved, but the GMC makes the final decision.